DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 Every July, we roll over published courses into the next recruitment cycle, where they can be deleted or published.

-Published courses can be withdrawn and closed.
+Published courses can be withdrawn or closed.
 Withdrawing a course removes it from Find.
-Closing a course stops candidates from applying, for example, if the course is full.
+If the user has edited the vacancies to say ‘there are no vacancies’, the course remains on Find but is closed to applications.

 #### Published with unpublished changes